 One example is replacing the existing fleet of an on-demand, non-emergency medical transportation program that serves residents in a disadvantaged community, with zero-emission vehicles.

 Most of the mobility services and infrastructure funded by a voucher must be located inside the project area to deliver intended benefits to residents.
 At least 80 percent of the infrastructure must be within the project area.
 Twenty percent can be located outside of the project area.
 The percentages can be determined in several ways (e.g. 20 percent of total capital costs, 20 percent of the area in square miles, 20 percent of vehicles and/or chargers, 20 percent of route length, etc.).

 Yes, and that is encouraged!
 However, other funds from the Low-Carbon Transportation Investments program cannot count towards an applicant’s required “resource contribution.”
 Additionally, applicants may not stack funding that leads to payment for an amount greater than the value of an item.
 For example, an applicant may not stack CMO funding with funds from the Clean Vehicle Rebate Project, because CMO funding can already reimburse the full value of a passenger vehicle.

 No, they are different programs, but both are funded by California Climate Investments and are in the Low Carbon Transportation Investments suite of projects.
 The CMO Voucher Pilot is a non-competitive program that provides funding through an administrator (CALSTART) for small-scale clean mobility projects and community transportation needs assessments.
 STEP is a competitive program in which applicants will receive funding directly through CARB for larger scale projects that may include multiple clean transportation options and supporting projects.
-STEP is currently in the program design stage, and a call for projects will open in Spring 2020.
-You can access materials about STEP at this website, or contact STEP staff at email@example.com for more information
+The solicitation for STEP is currently open and closes on August 31, 2020.
+You can access materials about STEP at the STEP website or CARB’s Low Carbon Transportation Investments & Air Quality Improvement Program (AQIP) website.